 I’m a careful planner, but the key to this journey was decided by the flip of a coin.
 Heads, clockwise, tails, counterclockwise.
-It was tails, so my journey would take me up the eastern shore of Lake Michigan, across the top of Lake Superior, and back home along Lake Michigan’s western shore.
+It was tails, so my journey would take me on part of the Great Lakes Circle Tour — up the eastern shore of Lake Michigan, across the top of Lake Superior, and back home along Lake Michigan’s western shore.

 Cruising up I-75, the green, rolling hills of Kentucky gave way to the flat, featureless corn fields of Indiana.
 The first day’s trip was uneventful, save for a bit of puckering when the gas tank ran dry while passing a semi on Michigan’s I-94.
 No harm, I switched to reserve, and made a mental note to better monitor my miles.